 Alex has built an RV-7, RV-7A and an RV-10 — and has flown all RV types.

 He earned his CFII multi-engine in 1991 and has been instructing ever since.
 He moved to Ft.
 Worth Texas from Chicago to work as an Air Traffic Controller in 1994 and as of late he flies for the FAA doing Flight Check inspection for the NAS.
-Alex has been and assisting RV’ers on a continual basis since he received an FAA waiver (LODA) to conduct RV transition training in 2001.
+Alex has been training and assisting RV’ers since he received an FAA waiver (LODA) to conduct RV transition training in 2001.

 Instruction from Alex is available in the RV-7 and RV-10.
 All aircraft are equipped with Constant-Speed propellers.
 RV-4, RV-8/8A and RV-9/9A pilots are trained in the RV-7.